scramjetorg/framework-js/README.md

 npm run test:bdd
 ```

 Runs all BDD tests (`test/bdd` directory).
 It runs `build` internally so it doesn't have to be run manually.
-To run BDD tests wihtout rebuilding the project use `npm run test:run:bdd`.
+To run BDD tests without rebuilding the project use `npm run test:run:bdd`.

 **Running single test file or specific tests**